Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Introduction

-Specifically, the intelligent vehicular applications related to computer vision, such as vehicle/pedestrian detection, traffic sign recognition, environment perception, etc., generally exhibit sequential execution relationships among their subtasks/substeps.
-Each subtask typically corresponds to an operation in the processing pipeline or a layer in DNN \cite{ref8}.
-Leveraging the flexibility of vehicle-to-everything (V2X) communications \cite{ref27}, in this paper, we propose a V2X-facilitated multi-tier task offloading mechanism for such applications with sequential subtasks in a MEC-enabled vehicular network.
-In the Vehicle Tier, to fully exploit proximity resources, we propose a needing vehicle (NV)-helping vehicle (HV) matching scheme that aims to find qualified HVs to assist as many NVs as possible in computing tasks that they cannot complete on time by themselves.
-By jointly optimizing task offloading decisions and the allocation strategies for communication and computation resources, we achieve the goal of minimizing vehicle energy consumption while satisfying delay requirement of each application task.
-For NVs that fail to be matched in the Vehicle Tier, they will offload their tasks to RSUs for collaborative computation, which will be investigated in the RSU Tier.
-In addition to the optimization aspects in the Vehicle Tier, we further address the multi-access issues of bandwidth and computing resources for RSUs serving multiple vehicles, with a two-step method to optimize subchannel allocation for each V2I link being proposed.
-During the execution of each application task, we introduce only a single time of wireless transmission for intermediate data to control communication delay and mitigate the impact of potential poor channel conditions.
-The main contributions of this work are summarized as follows:
+In this paper, we propose a multi-tier task offloading mechanism facilitated by vehicle-to-everything (V2X) communications \cite{mhcgarcia2021atutorial} for onboard applications with sequential subtasks in an MEC-enabled vehicular network.
+The computer vision-based vehicular applications (e.g., vehicle/pedestrian detection, traffic sign recognition, environment perception) inherently exhibit sequential execution dependencies among their subtasks, where each typically corresponds to an operation in processing pipeline or a DNN layer \cite{ymao2017asurvey}.
+In the Vehicle Tier, to fully exploit rapid V2V communications and alleviate computational burdens of RSUs, we design a requesting vehicle (RV)-service vehicle (SV) matching scheme that aims at finding qualified SVs to assist as many RVs as possible in computing tasks that they cannot complete on time with local computing capacity.
+By jointly optimizing task offloading decisions and allocation strategies for communication and computing resources, we achieve the goal of minimizing vehicle energy consumption while satisfying delay requirement of each application task.
+The RVs that fail to be served in the Vehicle Tier will offload their tasks to RSUs for collaborative computation, which will be investigated in the RSU Tier.
+Beyond the optimization aspects of the Vehicle Tier, we further explore the multi-access issues of V2I subchannels and computing resources for RSUs serving multiple RVs, which is formulated as an intricate problem involving multifaceted discrete and continuous optimization variables.
+To tackle this problem, we first propose a layered optimization framework to derive the task offloading decisions alongside optimal continuous solutions of V2I transmission delay, V2I bandwidth allocation, and RSU computing resource allocation via continuous relaxation.
+Afterwards, a low-complexity V2I subchannel allocation scheme is designed to recover the near-optimal discrete solution.
+Additionally, each application task involves only one wireless transmission of intermediate data to limit communication delay and reduce sensitivity to poor channel conditions.
+To the best of our knowledge, this is the first work that simultaneously addresses subtask dependencies, demand-aware multi-vehicle computing resource coordination, and realistic discrete V2I subchannel allocation, proposing a holistic solution for these critical issues.
+We summarize the comparison with related works in TABLE~\ref{tab:comparison}.
+The main contributions of this work are outlined as follows: